Pneumococcal Vaccine

 • HIV infection

-For high-risk medical conditions, CDC suggests:
+For high-risk medical conditions, the CDC suggests:

-Children 6 to 18 Years
+Children age 6 to 18

-For a cerebrospinal fluid leak or cochlear implant, CDC suggests
+For a cerebrospinal fluid leak or cochlear implant, CDC suggests:

-For high-risk medical conditions mentioned above, CDC suggests
+For high-risk medical conditions mentioned above, CDC suggests:

-For a child with
+For a child with:

 • Chronic heart disease, cardiac failure, and particularly cyanotic congenital heart disease